IBM/deploy-graph-db-container/README.md

     Once import is successful, you will be taken back to login screen.

-2. Explore schema and data (vertices/edges)
+2. Explore schema and data (vertices/edges) using OrientDB dashboard

   * Log in to *MovieRatings* database
     * In the login screen of OrientDB dashboard, select *MovieRatings* under *Database* and specify username (root) and password.